f5devcentral/f5-rseries-training/docs/rseries_monitoring_snmp.rst

 A system event is an informational message which doesn't have an alarm or clear condition by itself, but it may provide deeper information on what caused an alarm on clear condition.
 A system event could include information about firmware upgrade status, presence of a PSU, or DDM diagnostic level on an Optic.
 Many times a system event will provide more detailed lower-level information that coresponds to an alarm of clear condition.

+Below are some examples of PSU related events.

 .. code-block:: bash